Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Again, air always follows the path of least resistance, and if it is easier for the air in the tank to flow back out through the damaged or failed pressure valve than being drawn into the cylinder via the intake valve, then that is what the air will do.

 Reciprocating air compressors have valves that allow air to enter the cylinder area when the piston is moving down, and allow the air to be directed into the tank line when the compressor piston is on the compression stroke.

 Other styles of air compressor pumps have valves too.
-Low cost reciprocating compressors typically have have low cost reed or flapper type valves which, at least according to the numbers of persons that report valve issues on this site, don’t seem to last very long.
+Low-cost reciprocating compressors typically have low-cost reed or flapper-type valves which, at least according to the numbers of persons that report valve issues on this site, don’t seem to last very long.

 Once you have eliminated all other reasons why the compressor runs but doesn’t build pressure, it may be time to tear down the pump and examine those valves.